The Board of Trustees takes responsibility for the strategy and governance of ISUOG.

-Education Committee, Outreach Committee, Basic Training Task Force (Chair), Validation Task Force, 3D Special Interest Group
+Education Committee, Honours Committee, Outreach Committee, Validation Task Force, 3D Special Interest Group

 Dr Reem S. Abu-Rustum obtained her medical degree and completed her residency training at the University of Florida (USA).
 She is a fellow of the American College of OB/GYN (ACOG), the American Institute of Ultrasound in Medicine (AIUM) and the American College of Surgeons.
 She is certified by the Fetal Medicine Foundation in first and second trimester ultrasound.

 She is ISUOG's Ambassador to Outreach in Lebanon and the Middle East, Chair of ISUOG's Basic Training Task Force, a member ISUOG's Outreach Committee and a member of ISUOG's 3D Special Interest Group.
 She serves as Co-Chair of the AIUM Annual Convention Committee, is a member of the Editorial Advisory Board of the Journal of Ultrasound in Medicine, is a member of the Society of Maternal Fetal Medicine's Education and Global Health Committees, and is a member of the Fetal Heart Society's Education Committee.
 She is Editor-in-Chief of the quarterly newsletter of the Centre for Advanced Fetal Care.
 She served as a member of the Editorial Review Board for the AIUM OBGYN Ultrasound Lecture Series and currently serves on the SMFM-AIUM Task force on Curriculum Development and Competency Assessment Tools for MFM Fellowship Training.